What, there's like a secret base hidden underneath a major London landmark?

-The hidden lair containing the offspring of the Empress of the Racnoss was beneath the Thames Flood Barrier, in a base originally constructed by Torchwood. ('The Runaway Bride', 2007).
+The Empress of the Racnoss children's lair was beneath the Thames Flood Barrier, in a base originally constructed by Torchwood ('The Runaway Bride', 2007).

-The Sixth Doctor returned to the junkyard, now renamed 'I M Foreman', in 1985 when the chameleon circuit disguised the TARDIS as a dresser. ('Attack of the Cybermen', 1985).
-In 2013, a policeman near Coal Hill School passed a poster advertising the junkyard. ('The Day of the Doctor', 2013).
+The Sixth Doctor returned to the junkyard, now renamed back to 'I M Foreman', in 1985 when the chameleon circuit disguised the TARDIS as a dresser ('Attack of the Cybermen', 1985).
+In 2013, a policeman near Coal Hill School passed a poster advertising the junkyard ('The Day of the Doctor', 2013).

 Tower of London

 UNIT's Black Archive was located in the Tower, along with a nuclear weapon that could destroy all of London.
-Electronic ravens guarded the Tower, possibly because of the legend that if there were no ravens at the Tower, England would fall.
-Another defence was memory modifier devices that wipe the memory of all visitors to the Black Archive. ('The Day of the Doctor').
+Electric ravens guarded the Tower, possibly because of the legend that if there were no ravens at the Tower, England would fall.
+Another defence was memory modifier devices that wipe the memory of all visitors to the Black Archive ('The Day of the Doctor').

-In the early 21st Century, Rose and Mickey Smith had lunch together in Trafalgar Square, sitting next to the fountain.
-It is implied that Henrik's, the shop that Rose worked at before it was infiltrated by Autons, was located nearby. ('Rose', 2005).
+In the early 21st Century, Rose and Mickey Smith had a lunch together in Trafalgar Square, sitting next to the fountain.
+It is implied that Henrik's, the shop that Rose worked at before it was infiltrated by Autons, was located nearby ('Rose', 2005).

-By the late 21st Century, a T-Mat station was installed at Trafalgar Square. ('The Seeds of Death', 1969).
-The Daleks conquered London and patrolled Trafalgar Square circa 2164. ('The Dalek Invasion of Earth', 1964).
+By the late 21st Century, a T-Mat station was installed at Trafalgar Square ('The Seeds of Death', 1969).
+The Daleks conquered London and patrol Trafalgar Square circa 2164 ('The Dalek Invasion of Earth', 1964).

 By the year 16087 the Earth has been ravaged by solar storms.
-London no longer exists and Trafalgar Square is now the site of a desolate moor. ('The Sontaran Experiment', 1975).
+London no longer exists and Trafalgar Square was now the site of a desolate moor ('The Sontaran Experiment', 1975).

 In 1889, workers constructing the London Underground inadvertently kill hibernating Homo Reptilians, with Madame Vastra the sole survivor.
 The Doctor rescued her, for which she is eternally thankful.
 Madame Vastra begins solving crime from her home in Paternoster Row, occasionally assisted by her lover, later wife, Jenny.

-In the far future the Doctor, when visiting the surprisingly Earth-like planet Ravolox, discovered the remains of Marble Arch Underground station.
-This was proof of a Time Lord conspiracy to hide the Earth by moving it to the other side of the galaxy. ('Trial of a Time Lord: The Mysterious Planet', 1986).
+In the far future the Doctor, when visiting the surprisingly Earth-like planet Ravolox, discovers the remains of Marble Arch Underground station.
+This was proof of a Time Lord conspiracy to hide the Earth by moving it to the other side of the galaxy ('Trial of a Time Lord: The Mysterious Planet', 1986).

 Weather Control Station